Ulrichsberg gathering: Political appearances and controversies

 In 1995, FPÖ governor Jörg Haider notably expressed his thanks to the attending Waffen-SS veterans:

 Jörg Haider had a significant influence on the public image of the society with another speech:

-The meeting as such, as well as the participation of the three largest parties in Kärnten (FPÖ, SPÖ und ÖVP) has recently been strongly criticised.
+The meeting as such, as well as the participation of the three largest parties in Kärnten (FPÖ, SPÖ und ÖVP), has recently been strongly criticised.

 Protests against the meeting

 In the night of 17 August 1997, the Ulrichsberg memorial site was defaced and the memorial plaques were destroyed.
 An Antifa group "kommando z.a.l.a." claimed responsibility for the act.

-Recently, various Antifa-organisations from the Kärnten scene have manned infopoints and held protest meetings at the time of the Ulrichsberg meetings, to point out the revisionist background of the meetings.
+Recently, various antifascist organisations from the Kärnten scene have manned infopoints and held protest meetings at the time of the Ulrichsberg meetings, to point out the revisionist background of the meetings.

 According to the 2009 Verfassunsschutz report, foreign activists, especially from Germany, have taken part in the counter-demonstrations.
 In 2008, the counter-demonstrations led to blockades, scuffles and property damage.
 In 2007, a functionary of the Ulrichsberg society and a policeman were injured.